skip to content

 Then, your Legend Swapping is here to complete the burst.

-0.75s later, Invoking Torment procs with Diabolic Inferno, applying Torment, Burning and Poisoned.
+0.75s later, procs with , applying , and .

 All of this adds up to pretty considerable damage if it all connects, and you get this benefit while still attacking.

-If you have conditions on you, True Nature is a massive damage increase.
+If you have conditions on you, is a massive damage increase.
 You will gain significant might, which will temporarily apply extreme pressure to any enemy you already have conditions on.
 Then, you will also relieve pressure from yourself and apply a condition burst to up to 5 opponents.

 Mobility